 ** NOTE: Be careful not to bring your dog on the sand in the middle of summer during the day.
 The sand can get upwards of 150 degrees F and burn their feet!
 So it’s best to visit in the morning or at night.

 Great Sand Dunes National Park Camping Nearby

-There is one camp ground at the Great Sand Dunes National Park, Pinon Flats.
+There is one campground inside the Great Sand Dunes National Park, Pinon Flats Campground.
 It’s in a convenient location just past the Medano Creek parking lot and some of the sites offer spectacular views of the dunes!
-There are walking trails that lead from the camp ground down to Medano Creek and the dunes as well.
+There are walking trails that lead from the campground down to Medano Creek and the dunes as well.

 This campground within the National park does not have any hookups, just dry camping.
 But they do have a dump station and water available at the base of the campground.
 It’s a popular campground, so be prepared to make reservations in advance because it fills up!

 San Luis Lakes Wildlife Area – Not Far From the Great Sand Dunes

 Less than 10 miles away from the Sand Dunes is this wildlife area.
 I believe it actually used to be a State Park, but now it’s been downgraded to a wildlife area.
 They do still have camping available, and I’ve heard that there is even a dump station and electricity!
 You will need a Colorado park pass, which you can buy in the nearby town of Mosca at the local “Pit Stop” (it’s literally the only business in town).
 It’s a great location which is close to the dunes and also inexpensive and not nearly as crowded.

 Sand Dunes Hot Springs – Our Favorite Option to Camp Near the Sand Dunes!